 Loan Consolidation Scam

 After you graduate, it might be a good idea to consolidate your student loans.
 This is another area that is ripe with scams.
-The most common consolidation scam is one in which the company charges a consolidation fee, but actually does nothing.
+The most common student loan consolidation scam is one in which the company charges a consolidation fee, but actually does nothing.
 The fee is sometimes called processing fees, administrative fees, or consolidation fees.

 If you have a federal student loan, there are no fees whatsoever for student loan debt consolidation.

 If you have a private student loan, there are only FOUR lenders nationwide that offer consolidation loans.
 The companies are listed on FinAid.org, which is sponsored by the US Department of Education to help borrowers navigate the student loan process.